Ugdhar/SharingStuff/README.md

 For now, just sharing beginnings of a simple game written in Java and using libGDX.

 So far implemented tile map, character sprite, ASWD movement, hold left shift to run faster. simple f3 debug info.
+Collision should work for any tiles on the BaseBlocking layer

 # Maps
 NOT infinite